alchitry/alchitry.github.io/content/tutorials/io-element.md

 Go ahead and try out division.
 Note that dividing by `0` technically produces the value `bx` which means the tools what do whatever they want.
 With Vivado and Yosys, dividing by 0 produced `24hFFFFFF`.
-With iCEcube2, dividing by 0 produced `24h0000FF`.
+With i_cecube2, dividing by 0 produced `24h0000FF`.

 If you divide by 0 in the simulator, the LEDs will turn red indicating a `bx` value.

 # Seven-Segment Displays

 The Io Element has four seven-segment displays that are multiplexed.
-This means that we have two groups of signals, the first, `ioSeg`, connects to the segments of each display.
+This means that we have two groups of signals, the first, `io_segment`, connects to the segments of each display.

 ![7 Segment Digit](https://cdn.alchitry.com/tutorials/io-element/7-seg.svg)